Attorneys For People Injured In Accidents With Consolidated Freightways Trucks

 - Reckless Driving – Truckers often drive recklessly or negligently in an attempt to meet tight deadlines.
 Reckless actions include driving inappropriately during hazardous weather conditions or through roadway construction areas.
 Driving fatigued, tired, while drunk or under the influence of drugs can create devastating accidents with other motorists and passengers.

 - Driving Distracted – Truckers can easily become distracted when texting, talking on the phone and when looking at their computer or smart devices.

 - Failing to Use Turn Signals Properly – It is imperative that the trucker avoid swerving or erratically changing lanes.
-In addition, the driver must properly use turn signals to warn other motorists of the truck’s movement on the road.
+Also, the driver must properly use turn signals to warn other motorists of the truck’s movement on the road.

 Legal Options Available To People Injured In A Truck Accident With A Consolidated Freightways Vehicle

-Every victim of a Con-Way – Consolidated Freightways truck accident likely has extensive medical bills, is unable to work due to their injuries, or may have died from the accident.
+Every victim of a Con-Way – Consolidated Freightways truck accident likely has extensive medical bills, is unable to work due to their injuries, or may have died from the crash.

 Rosenfeld Injury Lawyers at (888) 424-5757 offer a variety of legal options when representing victims of a large truck accident.
 The attorneys help their clients receive adequate compensation to cover their damages, injuries, pain, and suffering.
 The law firm offers a no obligation, free initial consultation to discuss the merits of a large truck accident claim.
 Contact us today!